eternalstorms/NSBeginAlertSheet-using-Blocks/README.md

 Just #import "NSApplication+ESSApplicationCategory.h" in your project and start using it :)

-Note on the NSString *formattedString argument - unlike the NSBegin*AlertSheet function, ESSBegin*AlertSheet function does not format the string for you, so instead of passing a string like @"This operation took %lld minutes", please pass a string that already is already formatted, as in [NSString stringWithFormat:@"This operation took %lld minutes",5]
+Note on the NSString *formattedString argument - unlike the NSBegin*AlertSheet function, ESSBegin*AlertSheet function does not format the string for you, so instead of passing a string like @"This operation took %ld minutes", please pass a string that already is already formatted, as in [NSString stringWithFormat:@"This operation took %ld minutes",5]

 ###Example Usage